Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: The structure of the crossed product algebra, modulo the compact operators, of left and right convoluters in acting on , prime number

 \end{thm}

-{\it Note.} We showed in Chapter 4, (Remark 18, see also [Ra3]) that the validity of the estimates of the Ramanujan-Petersson conjecture is equivalent to the continuity with respect to the reduced $C^*$-algebra associated to the Hecke algebra of the map taking $\Gamma\sigma\Gamma$ into $\Psi_{\sigma}$.
-Hence we have proved that the Ramanujan-Petersson conjecture holds true, modulo the compact operators (that is for the essential spectrum of the Hecke operators) in the case $G = \SL_2(\Z\Big[\frac{1}{p}\Big])$, $\Gamma = \PSL_2(\Z)$.
+{\it Note.} We proved in Chapter 4 (Lemma \ref{continuity}, see also [Ra3]) that the validity of the estimates of the Ramanujan-Petersson conjecture is equivalent to the continuity, with respect to the reduced $C^*$-algebra associated to the Hecke algebra, of the map taking $\Gamma\sigma\Gamma$ into $\Psi_{\sigma}$.
+Hence we prove that the Ramanujan-Petersson conjecture holds true, modulo the compact operators (that is for the essential spectrum of the Hecke operators) in the case $G = \PGL_2(\Z\big[\frac{1}{p}\big])$, $\Gamma = \PSL_2(\Z)$, for every prime number $p$.

 6pt

 In fact, a trivial application of classical Fredholm theory gives the following corollary.